 Cont increasing 1 block each row until left side from beg measures desired length

 Beg decreasing: Next row: Sl st in each of next 3 hdc.
 Block in each ch-2 sp to last ch-2 sp.
 Sl st in last ch-2 sp.
 Turn.
 Rep last row until you have 1 block in the row.

 Wasn’t that easy?
 I would LOVE to see your work!
-Tag me in a photo on Facebook or @ me on Instagram and I will share your image with my new LionBrand Yarn Fans!!
+Tag me in a photo on Facebook or @ me on Instagram so I can see your work!!

 Hey there my crocheting friends.
 I can’t believe that summer is half way over, can you?
 What have you been working on?
 Here are some projects I have been working on…

 The South Bay Shawlette